valost/katvr-landing/README.md

 For common issues, ensure that:

-You are using the correct Node.js version (v14.21.3).
+- you are using the correct Node.js version (v14.21.3).

-The main dependencies are correctly installed by running npm install.
+- the main dependencies are correctly installed by running npm install.

-The development server should start without errors using npm start.
+- the development server should start without errors using npm start.

 If you encounter any issues or need assistance, feel free to reach out at valostrovska@gmail.com.